What is hotel pre-arrival messaging?

 Short answer

 Hotel pre-arrival messaging is structured communication sent to confirmed guests 24-72 hours before arrival, typically by email, SMS, or WhatsApp.
 It includes booking confirmation, check-in instructions, an online check-in invitation, and a one-click cancellation link.
-Done right, it cuts no-show rates by 20-40%.
+Done right, it turns silence into a measurable confirm, update, or cancellation signal.

 Full answer

 Pre-arrival messaging serves four purposes simultaneously: **1.
-Reduce no-shows.** Many no-shows are forgetfulness or plan changes, not malice.
+Clarify arrival intent.** Many no-shows are forgetfulness or plan changes, not malice.
 A 48-hour-out message with one-click cancellation lets guests cancel politely — and cancellations are partially resaleable while no-shows are not.
-Hotels with disciplined pre-arrival messaging cut no-show rates 20-40%. **2.
+Hotels with disciplined pre-arrival messaging give guests a clear chance to confirm, update, or cancel before the room is lost. **2.
 Reduce check-in friction.** Including a link to online check-in lets guests fill in registration data from their phone before arrival.
-Front-desk time per guest drops 60-90 seconds; queue length drops accordingly during peak arrival hours. **3.
-Pre-arrival upsell.** A targeted offer in the pre-arrival message — late checkout, early check-in, room upgrade, F&B package, transfer booking — converts 5-15% depending on offer and segment.
-Higher than any other touchpoint. **4.
-Set expectations.** Travel info (parking, public transit), local context (restaurant recommendation, event happening that night), and policy reminders (check-in time, ID requirements) prevent surprises at arrival. **What to include:** - Booking reference and dates - Check-in time and process - One-click cancellation link (counter-intuitively reduces no-shows) - Online check-in invitation (link) - Practical arrival info (parking, public transit, ETA flexibility) - One relevant upsell offer (don't overload) **What to avoid:** - Heavy marketing material disguised as confirmation - Generic templates with no personalisation - Sending too early (5+ days out — guests forget) or too late (day-of — they've already made plans) - Multiple competing offers (one focused upsell converts better than three) **Channel choice:** Email is universal.
-SMS has 95%+ open rate but is more expensive.
-WhatsApp Business API combines high open rate with lower cost where available.
-For international guest mix, WhatsApp typically wins.
+Front-desk work moves out of the peak arrival queue and into a quieter pre-arrival flow. **3.
+Pre-arrival upsell.** A targeted offer in the pre-arrival message — late checkout, early check-in, room upgrade, F&B package, transfer booking — reaches the guest while the stay is still being planned.
+One relevant offer is easier to act on than a generic promotion. **4.
+Set expectations.** Travel info (parking, public transit), local context (restaurant recommendation, event happening that night), and policy reminders (check-in time, ID requirements) prevent surprises at arrival. **What to include:** - Booking reference and dates - Check-in time and process - One-click cancellation link (so guests can cancel instead of disappearing) - Online check-in invitation (link) - Practical arrival info (parking, public transit, ETA flexibility) - One relevant upsell offer (don't overload) **What to avoid:** - Heavy marketing material disguised as confirmation - Generic templates with no personalisation - Sending too early (5+ days out — guests forget) or too late (day-of — they've already made plans) - Multiple competing offers (one focused upsell is easier to evaluate than three) **Channel choice:** Email is universal.
+SMS is more immediate but more expensive.
+WhatsApp Business API combines familiar mobile messaging with lower friction where guests already use it.
+For international guest mix, WhatsApp often deserves a test.

 Related questions